precisely/torture/README.md

 # Torture

-A terrible DSL for building chat-like interactions that is painful to use.
+A terrible DSL for painfully building chat-like interactions.